Sixteen Kingdoms: Involvement of other ethnicities

-The Yuwen Xianbei group Kumo Xi, who lived north of Youzhou, and the Khitan began increasing in strength.
+After the Yuwen Xianbei tribe was defeated by the Former Yan in 344, the Kumo Xi and Khitan branches of the tribe survived and began increasing in strength north of You province.
 In 414, the Kumo Xi tribes sent a trade caravan to Northern Yan, then joined with the Khitan in declaring allegiance to Northern Yan, and then to Northern Wei after its destruction of Northern Yan.
-Thus, the Northern Wei (essentially the Tuoba Xianbei), held de facto rule over the entire Mongolian Plateau and the Liao River region.
+Thus, the Northern Wei held de facto rule over the entire Mongolian Plateau and the Liao River region.